Sidney Crosby

 Glad you found your way to this thread!
 I think the only way Gretzky's records -- not just career points but his individual season records of 92 goals and 215 points -- can be threatened is if the NHL goes back to a more wide open game, which was the case during much of Gretzky's career.

-Gretzky remains the only player to score 200 points in a season, but Mario Lemieux scored 199 points in 1988-'89, his peak year.
+Gretzky remains the only player to score 200 points in a season, though Mario Lemieux scored 199 points in 1988-'89, his peak year.
 I do think Lemieux was the greatest offensive talent ever, or at least rivaled Gretzky, but as mentioned he lost the equivalent of several seasons due to a bad back that plagued him off and on.
 Gretzky was a sheer genius at seeing the ice and anticipating and making plays in a sport that moves at constant breakneck speed.

 But those kinds of marks haven't been threatened for over 30 years now as the league has chosen for better or worse to tamp down on offense through various rules changes under the seemingly permanent commissioner Gary Bettman.
 The owners obviously like the status quo as well and the product is quite good, but most fans like lots of scoring over low scoring games, though a well played 1-0 hockey game can be as entertaining as a 7-6 one.